oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 ### Example 1: A simple array of pipes

-To create an array of pipes, include the top-level header (from the DirectProgramming/DPC++FPGA/include/ directory) in your design:
+To create an array of pipes, include the pipe_utils.hpp header from the DirectProgramming/DPC++FPGA/include/ directory in your design:

 ```c++
 #include "pipe_utils.hpp"